NYC Tax Lien Sale

 Every year, the Department of Finance sells the liens of properties that have unpaid debts — including property taxes, water bills, and other charges — that can result in an increased financial burden for families already behind on their bills.
 Once a tax lien is sold, a third-party collection agency can add fees and high interest of up to 18 percent, compounded daily.
 This mounting debt can force some homeowners into foreclosure.

-The New York City Department of Finance notifies homeowners that their unpaid tax and water debts will be sold with a 60-day warning.
+The New York City Department of Finance notifies homeowners that their unpaid tax and water debts will be sold with multiple warnings.

 What Homeowners Need To Know